-The members of our Audit Committee are Naveen Dargan, Gregory K. Melchin and Kevin D. Olson, each of whom is "independent" and "financially literate", with the meaning of National Instrument 52-110 "Audit Committees".
+The members of our Audit Committee are Naveen Dargan, Gregory K. Melchin and Jennifer A. Maki, each of whom is "independent" and "financially literate", with the meaning of National Instrument 52-110 "Audit Committees".
 The relevant education and experience of each Audit Committee member is outlined below:

 Name Relevant Education and Experience Naveen Dargan Bachelor of Arts (Honours) degree in Mathematics and Economics, Master of Business Administration degree and Chartered Business Valuator designation.
 Independent businessman since June 2003; prior thereto Senior Managing Director and Head of Energy Investment Banking of Raymond James Ltd. Gregory K. Melchin Bachelor of Science degree (major in accounting) and a Fellow Chartered Accountant designation from the Institute of Chartered Accountants of Alberta.
 Also completed the Directors Education Program with the Institute of Corporate Directors.
 Member of the Legislative Assembly of Alberta from March 1997 to March 2008.
 Prior to being elected to the Legislative Assembly of Alberta, served in various management positions for 20 years in the Calgary business community.
-Kevin D. Olson Bachelor of Commerce degree (with distinction) majoring in finance and accounting from the University of Calgary.
-Currently the President & Portfolio Manager of a private investment firm.
-Prior thereto, Vice President, Corporate Development of Northrock Resources from 2000-2001 and from 1993-2000, Vice President Corporate Development with FirstEnergy Capital Corp.
+Jennifer A. Maki Bachelor of Commerce degree from Queen's University and a postgraduate diploma from the Institute of Chartered Accountants of Ontario.
+Formerly served as CEO of Vale Canada and Executive Director of Vale-SA-Base Metals.
+Prior thereto, CFO and Executive Vice President, of Vale-SA-Base Metals.
+Before joining Vale/Inco, worked at PricewaterhouseCoopers LLP for 10 years.